apache/cordova-plugin-network-information/README.md

 ### iOS Quirks

-- iOS can't detect the type of cellular network connection.
+- <iOS7 can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 ### Windows Phone Quirks